dps923/winter2020/graded-work/assign3.md

 > Notice the due date change, from Friday to Sunday.
 > This is intended to be helpful by taking a bit of pressure off the Friday experience.
-> If you don't need the weekend, you can still submit early.

 *If you wish to submit the assignment before the due date and time, you can do that.*